marminafam/marmina_app/README.md

 - Install the application requirements.
   - `pip3 install -r requirements.txt`

-#### Migrating the Database
+#### Creating a New Database Instance

 Use "init" step to create the local sqlite database first, and then use the migrate & upgrade commands to apply any new model changes.

-- python3 manage.py db init
+- `python3 manage.py db init`

+#### Migrating the Database Changes

+Use `migrate` then `upgrade` for your new changes in database model to take effect in the local sqlite database.

-- python3 manage,py db migrate --message "My awesome db change"
+- `python3 manage.py db migrate --message "My awesome db change"`
-- python3 manage.py db upgrade
+- `python3 manage.py db upgrade`

 #### Running the Application

-- python3 manage.py run
+- `python3 manage.py run`

 The backend application will be running on http://localhost:5000.